umarfadhil/ayanaon-app/README.md

 ### 4. Deploy to Netlify
 This app is designed for easy deployment on Netlify.
 Connect your GitHub repository to Netlify, and it will automatically build and deploy your functions and frontend.

+## PWA Install & Updates

+- **Install App:** Open the top-right Menu and, in the first tab, tap **Install App** when the browser surfaces the install prompt.
+- **Update Available:** When a new version is ready, an **Update Tersedia** button appears in the same tab.
+Tap it to refresh immediately (it triggers the waiting service worker to activate, then reloads).
+- **Manual Refresh:** If the update button is hidden but you suspect a newer build exists, refresh the page to pick up the latest assets.

 ## Gerobak Online Workflow

 | Step | Details |